 UX research has what is arguably the most humanizing effect on the design process.
 UX researchers (or UX designers conducting this research) get in direct contact with users’ needs, goals, pain points, and even the larger context of their lives as that impacts their product experience.

 But what happens when we (unintentionally) exclude the needs of particular users?
 We end up with a product that is less useful (or entirely unusable) to entire groups of people.
-But the solution is simple: make your UX research inclusive.
+So before you launch into your next UX research project, here’s a simple solution: make your UX research inclusive.

 In this guide, we’ll give you a brief overview of what UX research is, then dive into what you can do to make your user research more inclusive.
 Let’s get to it!